 Wasif Ali Khan is an Illinois licensed attorney serving the needs of healthcare providers and practices, small businesses and startups, and nonprofit organizations.
 Wasif is one of a select group of attorneys with the professional and academic experiences to provide sound counsel to healthcare professionals and practices with regards to practice operations, corporate legal matters and regulatory compliance issues.Wasif routinely lectures and presents at national and regional conferences, physician organizations and universities on healthcare and nonprofit matters.

-Ahsan Khaja is a certified public accountant with over 20 years of experience, particularly in healthcare finance.
-He has been with CCN since 2014 serving as a board member and acting treasurer.
+Ahsan Khaja is a certified public accountant.
+He has been in practice for over 20 years.
+Although his focus is Tax compliance, he is well aware of the healthcare environment.
+He has been with CCN since 2014, serving as a board member and treasurer.

 Yvonne Maffei, MA is a graduate of International Studies Spanish from Ohio University.
 She is a Food Writer, Publisher and Founder of her website and blog, www.myHalalKitchen.com She has grown up with a real passion for cooking and writing, setting out to make a career out of combining the two.
 She has written multiple cookbooks featuring halal recipes for the modern day kitchen.